 Full financial support, 1992-1997, through additional fellowships, tuition scholarships, and teaching assistantships, Washington University in St. Louis.

-Philosophies of History: An Anthology of Historiography from Herodotus to Hayden White, co-edited with Justin Wilson (BW student), BW Custom Publishing, 2010, 2011, 2012.
-Copy-editing by Belinda Taylor (BW student).
-[Precis for formal publication circulating.]
+Philosophies of History: An Anthology of Historiography from Herodotus to Hayden White, co-edited with Justin Wilson (BW student), BW Custom Publishing, 2010, 2011, 2012, 2013.
+Copy-edited by Belinda Taylor (BW student).

 "Speaking Stones: The Cemetery as a Laboratory for Undergraduate Research in the Humanities," Council for Undergraduate Research Quarterly 30, no. 4 (summer 2010), 9-13.
 Online at http://www.cur.org/quarterly/jun10/Gesink.pdf (member login required) or click here to order.

 Islamic Reform and Conservatism: al-Azhar and the Evolution of Modern Sunni Islam.
 London: I. B. Tauris, 2009.
-Paperback edition, 2013.
+Trade edition, 2013.
 Arabic translation, forthcoming 2014.

 Adams Street Cemetery Database.
 Biographical and genealogical information on 603 burials in Berea's oldest cemetery; collaborative research project with students.
 Online at http://mcs.bw.edu/~bereahis